covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Economic Expectations/ProbabilityofNoOrInsufficientIncome.rst

 Probability of No Or Insufficient Income
 ========================================

-What is the probability that the Coronavirus crisis will lead to a situation where you have no income or where your income is lower than what you need to cover basic needs and outstanding payment obligations?  .............. ; *Variable:* ``p_severe_financial_distress``
+What is the probability that the Coronavirus crisis will lead to a situation where you have no income or where your income is lower than what you need to cover basic needs and outstanding payment obligations?  ..............
+ *Variable:* ``p_severe_financial_distress``

-:raw-html:`&larr;` :ref:`EmployerProspects` | :ref:`EconomicCopingStrategies` :raw-html:`&rarr;`
+:raw-html:`&larr;` :ref:`ProbabilitiesofEconomicRepercussions` | :ref:`UseofOne-TimeAllowance` :raw-html:`&rarr;`